 Instructions

-- Preheat oven to 350˚F (180˚C) and line 2 large baking sheets with parchment or lightly grease.
+- Preheat oven to 375˚F (190˚C) and line 2 large, rimmed baking sheets with parchment or lightly grease.

-- In a large bowl, combine flour, sugar, baking powder, and salt.
+- In a large bowl, combine the flour, 1/3 cup (67 grams) sugar, baking powder, and salt.

-- Cut the cold butter into cubes.
-Using a dough blender, forks, or your fingers, cut in the butter until the texture of the dough is coarse and no pieces are larger than a pea.
+- Cut the butter into the flour using a dough blade, your fingers, or forks until the mixture becomes coarse and no pieces are larger than a pea.

 - Divide the dough into 4 equal pieces.

 - On a floured surface, gently press one piece of dough into a circle until it is 1/2 inch (1.25 centimeters) thick.
-Cover with 1/2 of the cream cheese mixture.
+Cover with 1/2 of the cream cheese mixture, leaving 1/4 inch (6 millimeters) clear around the edges.

-- Repeat with remaining dough and cream cheese.
+- Repeat with remaining dough and cream cheese, placing them on the baking sheet to make 12 scones in all.

-- In a medium bowl, whisk together powdered sugar, milk, and seeds from vanilla bean.
+- In a medium bowl, whisk together powdered sugar, vanilla bean paste, and milk.
 If too runny, add more powdered sugar.
 If too thick, add a little milk.

 lk529